A roster is a timetable that shows the days and times employees are required to work.

 - invite employees to give their views about the impact of the change

 - consider these views about the impact of the change.

-Awards and registered agreements can set out extra rules about changing rosters and how and when employees are given rosters.
+Awards, enterprise agreements and other registered agreements can set out extra rules about changing rosters and how and when employees are given rosters.

 Find information about rosters in your award by selecting from the list below.

 Think a mistake might have been made?

 Mistakes can happen.
 The best way to fix them usually starts with talking.